thomasernie/js-example/database/Basics.md

 c) Normalization
-=> Way of organising data in database. why normalization?
+=> Way of organising data in database.
+   Every data in database has to be in normal form. normalization came into existence because of the problems that occurred on data.
+   Data Anomalies -
+   * Insertion
+   * Updation
+   * Deletion
+Normalization divides the larger table into the smaller table and links them using relationship. why normalization?
    - to avoid redundancy : repeated data cannot be in one table with simiar content.
-   - to avoid Insertion,Deletion and Update anomalies The database normalization process is divided into following the normal form:
+   - to avoid Insertion,Deletion and Update anomalies

+The database normalization process is divided into following the normal form:
 1) First Normal Form (1NF)
    Each column or row should have only single value attribute.